zzzprojects/docs/dapper-plus.net/pages/documentations/data-source.md

 A strongly typed entity is a common structure in programming, typically a class with properties and fields that represent the data model.
 This format is straightforward and widely understood, making it a primary choice for many applications.

-Here’s an example of a strongly typed entity defined for a product:
+Here's an example of a strongly typed entity defined for a product:

 ```csharp
 [Table("Product")]